Baskaboo/baskaboo-core/04_MAGIC_MATCH_TABLE/README.md

 In the Baskaboo framework, synchronicity is not magic – it is **mathematics**.

 When the same four-part structure appears in:
-- The quantum world (Field → Qubit → Entanglement → Wavefunction)
+- The quantum world (Field → Pauli Exclusion → Entanglement → Wavefunction)
 - The classical world (Energy → Matter → Space → Time)
 - The human mind (Id → Superego → Ego → Essence)
 - The cycles of nature (Summer → Autumn → Winter → Spring)